Foot traffic analysis is helping brick-and-mortar stores gain the same rich customer insights e-commerce brands have been capitalizing on.

 Retailers should analyze a few key categories of insights:

-Analyzing how customers move through your store encompasses a lot, so you’ll want to focus on KPIs that support your overarching business goals.
+Analyzing how customers move through your store encompasses a lot.
+So focus on KPIs that support your overarching business goals.
 That being said, there are some universal data points to consider when looking at your foot traffic:

 - Friction points: Where are shoppers getting stuck?
 What can you do to make them unstuck?

 - Clusters: Are there specific locations in the store where shoppers tend to cluster or spend a lot of time?
-What’s there that’s making them spend so much time in this spot, and is it a good or bad thing?
+What’s there that’s making them spend so much time in this spot?
+Is it a good or bad thing?